r09491/veplug/README.md

 * Enter the directory 'vesocket'
 * pip install .

-To test
+To test:
 * Enter the directory 'examples'
 * Plug the OTG cable into the phone
   -> Serial USB stream app is started automtically
-* ./vesocket_print.py
+* ./veplug_print.py host = 'localhost' port = 2323
   -> Dump output to the screen

-The script 'vesocket_mqtt.py' is only ported but not tested yet.
+The script 'veplug_mqtt.py' is only ported but not tested yet.